-3.5 The Appellant considers that the shortfall identified by the Council of between 1,166 and 1,246 homes against the minimum housing requirement and objectively assessed need over the plan period represents a substantial shortfall and that the appeal proposals could make a contribution to addressing this which should be afforded substantial weight.
-The Appellant considers that there is actually a significantly greater shortfall of between 3,493 and 3,576 homes.
+- 3.5 The Appellant considers that there is a shortfall of between 3,493 and 3,576 homes against the minimum housing requirement and objectively assessed need over the plan period. - 3.6 The LPA considers that there is a shortfall of between 2,022 and 2,102 homes against the minimum housing requirement and objectively assessed need over the plan period.